Skippers in Cayucos bites the dust

 Traditional hearty American breakfasts were served in the morning, including chicken fried steak and eggs and biscuits and gravy, and the usual burgers at lunch, and at dinner back to the chicken fried steaks with fries and salad, a stick-to-the-ribs meal for one of the several cowboys who drank after work in the Tavern, their dusty, dirt-caked pickups with cow dogs in beds parked out front.
 Yeh, there were a bunch of working cowboys in town in those days.

 One of those cowboys was strapping Charlie Mitchell, a Cayucos and countywide legend who could have played pro football for the San Francisco 49ers at 21, and later owned the notoriously rowdy fisherman’s dive Happy Jack’s in Morro Bay.
-Familiar figure, most mornings before he went to work he sat in his truck in the south lot looking out at the sea while munching a Skippers’ bacon and egg sandwich, a ritual that probably ended up killing him of a stroke.
+Charlie was a familiar figure as he sat in his truck in the south lot looking out at the sea while munching a Skippers’ bacon and egg sandwich, a ritual that probably ended up killing him of a stroke.

 In those days, besides cowboys, there were a lot of working-class blue-collar locals who survived on the big greasy bunkhouse breakfasts of home fries or hash browns, sausage, ham or bacon, eggs, biscuits and gravy and toast, packing it in, fuel for the grind awaiting them.